VinchC/whatsnext/front/exercises.md

 - a LpCard component and /lps route

-In front_continued :
+In branch front_continued :
 From commit bb222f057218c190bf80e7caa48ee6f4f3151322

 - a Layout component with a Header component, and children passed in it (\_app > Layout > Header and { children })

-In front_components :
+In branch front_components :
 From commit f8ef49b95f3ed92f3c0cb161f1be468de706958a

 - a PrimaryButton component (highest level), a MailIcon and a SearchIcon